SadlerMarshall/Physical-health-in-Delaware/README.md

 # Physical Health Data in Delaware
-Public Data Set comparing adult obesity and physical inactivity rates in Delaware
+Public Data Set comparing adult obesity and physical inactivity rates in Delaware form 2014 to 2015.

 # Naviagting the Repository
 The repositoty will include the following